Primary Navigation Mobile

 Some motorways are tolled.
 Roads labelled Autovia can be driven on free of charge, but Autopistas require payment to access.
 Like the M6 Toll in the UK, you pay to access these roads at tolls stations.
 They accept cash and credit cards – and if you’re staying for longer, you can purchase a tag.

-We advise to never drive a car after consuming any amount of alcohol.
+We advise you to never drive a car after consuming any amount of alcohol.
 However, if you must drive under the influence, be aware that the legal drink-driving limit is lower in Spain than it is in England, Wales and Northern Ireland.
 A blood alcohol level of just 0.05% is enough to get you prosecuted.

 Towing in Spain

-Campervans and cars towing caravans cannot be more than 18.75 metres long, four metres tall and 2.55 meters wide.
+Campervans and cars towing caravans cannot be more than 18.75 metres long, four metres tall and 2.55 metres wide.
 If your camping rig is more than 12 metres long, you must display one long (130cm × 25cm) or two small reflectors (50cm × 25cm) at the rear.

 7